-LeadingAge’s policy approach begins with providers—thousands of people working at life plan communities, assisted living, memory care, nursing homes, adult day centers, home care and hospice agencies, and other settings on the front lines of care and services.
+LeadingAge’s policy approach begins with providers—thousands of people working at life plan communities, assisted living, memory care, nursing homes, adult day centers, PACE programs, home care and hospice agencies, and other settings on the front lines of care and services.
 We host LeadingAge Town Hall Conversations across the country, listening to members’ policy challenges and considering solutions together.
+These sessions, held virtually in 2020, were deeply colored by the battle aging services providers are waging with COVID.
 Our policy priorities emerge from those conversations.

-For 2020, the primary focus of our daily advocacy work includes:
+For 2021, the primary focus of our daily advocacy work, made all the more important and brought into sharp public focus by COVID, includes:

 - Ensuring that a qualified, committed workforce is available to work in aging services.

 - Achieving the right balance between regulation and autonomy in nursing homes and enabling them to be funded, staffed, and structured to provide person-centered, high quality post-acute and long-term services and supports (LTSS) to residents.

 - Ensuring an adequate supply of housing for older individuals across the income spectrum and that needed support services are available in all housing settings.

 - Assuring significant expansion of the supply, programs that reflect research for housing as a platform for health services and supports, and smart preservation of affordable senior housing.

 - Supporting aging services providers so they can thrive in Medicare and Medicaid fee for service and managed care environments and deliver innovative, integrated care.

 - Creating a well-developed, high-quality continuum of home and community-based services (HCBS) that complements informal caregiving for older individuals.